slowwavesleep/FnSenseMapper/README.md

 python run.py
 ```

-Note that `bn_edges.csv` in `resources` is truncated due to Github's file size restrictions.
+Note that the existing `bn_edges.csv` in `resources` is truncated due to Github's file size restrictions.

 The following mapper parameters may be modified in `config.yml`:
 - Maximum number of candidates to keep